lc-nyovchev/twitch-points-extension/README.md

 # Installation

 ## Chrome Webstore
-You can find it in the [Chrome Webstore](https://chromewebstore.google.com/detail/twitch-points/kaodlfjeiddkmfbijfghhpffhenppmcf)
+You can find the extension directly in the [Chrome Webstore](https://chromewebstore.google.com/detail/twitch-points/kaodlfjeiddkmfbijfghhpffhenppmcf) and install it from there.

 ## From source
 1. Simply clone the repository